 If you have a non-accredited degree, for example economics, law or maths, you could take an accredited postgraduate qualification in surveying.

-You could also do this through an employer's graduate trainee scheme or by distance learning with the University College of Estate Management.
+You could also do a postgraduate qualification through a company graduate trainee scheme or learning online with the University College of Estate Management.

 Entry requirements